Skip to main content

 • “Cool sci-fi vibe, seems to have pretty varied outcomes, both during your journey and at the end of it, there seem to be meaningful choices that get referenced later in some cases, some basic but aesthetically pleasing visuals in places (in a retro-90s kind of way), and I loved how the UI glitches progressively when your ship degrades.”

-• “The gameplay has a pretty barren UI that does have a sci-fi aesthetic in the way 70s and 80s sci-fi depicted computer interfaces on spaceships, which is charming even if not particularly special.”
+• “The gameplay is mostly text-based, with a pretty barren UI that does have a sci-fi aesthetic in the way 70s and 80s sci-fi depicted computer interfaces on space ships; I didn't hate it, but there wasn't anything particularly special in that department.”

 • “Additionally, I found a crash bug, and a separate graphical glitch.”

-• “The graphical glitch occurred on an FX-8800P APU, so that's Radeon R7 8CU graphics.”
+• “The graphical glitch occurred on an FX-8800P APU, which is Radeon R7 8CU graphics.”

 • “However, maybe it's just my fault and it would be enough if I adjusted the graphics settings differently.”